WPTechnix/wp-settings-builder/docs/03-settings-page-configuration.md

 $page->add_section(
     'main_settings',
     'Main Plugin Settings',
-    'All the important settings are right here.'
+    'All important settings are right here.'
     // The tab_id argument is omitted
 );